Constitution of the Yale College Democrats

 9) The duties of the Communications Director shall include—

-A. sending out periodic e-mails summarizing upcoming Yale College Democrats events;
+A. sending out weekly e-mails summarizing upcoming Yale College Democrats events;

 B. managing the main and subsidiary e-mail panlists;